Limmo Peninsula

 The Limmo Peninsula is an area of Canning Town in the London Borough of Newham in London's East End.
 It lies on the east bank of Bow Creek at the mouth of the River Lea near Leamouth.

 Etymology

 Created in the 1990s, the nearby Bow Creek Ecology Park was formerly known as the Limmo Peninsula Ecological Park.

 History

-It was the primary work site for the eastbound tunnel boring machines for Crossrail.
+The site was used as construction staging for the Jubilee Line Extension in the 1990s and the Docklands Light Railway extension to City Airport in the 2000s, before being used as the primary work site for the eastbound tunnel boring machines for Crossrail in the 2010s.
 Archaeologists working on the Crossrail site in 2012 uncovered remains of the Thames Ironworks and Shipbuilding Company.

 In 2018, Sadiq Khan announced that, following the completion of Crossrail works in 2018, the 12-acre site would be developed for housing – with over 1,500 new homes.
 The site is currently owned by Transport for London, with income from the project reinvested into the transport system.

 Geography

 It is located to the west of Canning Town.
-The River Lea forms an 'S' shape bend with the Leamouth Peninsula surrounded by Newham on three side and connected to Tower Hamlets to the south.
+The River Lea forms an 'S' shape bend with the Leamouth Peninsula surrounded by Newham on three sides and connected to Tower Hamlets to the south.